rwdroge/Angular2-JSDO-SPA/README.md

 # Angular-JSDO-SPA
-Single Page Application built with Angular2, using the JSDO
+Single Page Application built with Angular 6, using the JSDO (5.0.0)

 - Login page using JSDO GetSession
 - Router with protection against navigating without a valid JSDOsession